voronianski/jquery.avgrund.js/README.md

 ##### onBlurContainer - string

-Class name for container element that will be blured when popup appears, example:
+Class name for container element that will be blurred when popup appears, example:

 ```javascript
 $(element).avgrund({